 The series was his response to the frequent images and videos of Black people being killed by those sworn to protect them: the police.
 The photographer’s friends, family members, dancers, and one person he connected with on Instagram serve as models for the project, which is named after an idea from his Igbo heritage.
 “All of our individual spirits are just one ray of the infinite essence of the sun,” Owunna explains.
 “By transcending the visible spectrum, I work to illuminate a world beyond our visible structures of racism, sexism, homophobia and transphobia where the black body is free.”

 Having struggled with his own body image (and with his identity as a gay African man), Owunna says that the response to the project has been powerful, both from the public and from the models.
 “One of the models, Emem, broke down in tears looking at their pictures saying that they had always dreamed of seeing their body adorned with stars and that these images were beyond their wildest imagination,” he said.
 “They then told me – ‘every black person deserves to see themselves in this way’ and how the experience was life-altering for them.”
-Also we recommend you to check another creative photos project The Impressionist Experience.

 All images courtesy of Mikael Owunna